felixge/node-paperboy/README.md

 #### after(statCode)

-Fires after a file has been successfully delivered from the `webroot`. statCode contains the numeric HTTP status code that was sent to the client
+Fires after a file has been successfully delivered from the `webroot`. `statCode` contains the numeric HTTP status code that was sent to the client.
+You must close the connection yourself if the error callback fires!

-#### error(statCode,msg)
+#### error(statCode, msg)

-Fires if there was an error delivering a file from the `webroot`. statCode contains the numeric HTTP status code that was sent to the clientmsg contains the error message.
+Fires if there was an error delivering a file from the `webroot`. `statCode` contains the numeric HTTP status code that was sent to the client. `msg` contains the error message.
 You must close the connection yourself if the error callback fires!

 #### otherwise(err)

 Fires if no matching file was found in the `webroot`.
 Also fires if `false` was returned in the `delegate.before()` callback.
 If there was a problem stating the file, `err` is set to the contents of that error message.

-#### addHeader(name,value)
+#### addHeader(name, value)

 Sets an arbitrary HTTP header.
 The header name `Expires` is special and expects the number of seconds till expiry, from which it will calculate the proper HTTP date.